DUI with Property Damage

 Finding a Lawyer for a DUI with Property Damage in Hillsborough County, FL

-If you have been arrested in Tampa or Hillsborough County, FL, for DUI, contact an experienced attorney to discuss ways to fight this serious charge for driving under the influence of alcohol causing a crash with property damage.
+If you have been arrested in Tampa or Hillsborough County, FL, for DUI with personal injury or property damage under Florida Statute Section 316.193(3), then contact an experienced attorney to discuss ways to fight this serious charge.

 We fight DUI cases involving a breath test, blood test, urine test, or refusal to submit to testing.
 Whether this is your first DUI or a second or subsequent arrest, we can help.